Manx Cat

 Finding a Manx to Adopt

-With a typical weight of 8-12 lbs and lifespan of 8-14 yrs, the Manx requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 8-12 lbs and lifespan of 8-14 yrs, the Manx benefits from care tailored to its physical and behavioral profile.
 What sets the Manx apart from other distinctive breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Breed-Specific Rescues